ChaoticAurora/chaoticaurora.github.io/content/posts/personal/cardboardbox.md

 - Highly detailed

 # Process
 I started by making a high resolution mesh of a box.
 Making sure to model both the label and the lid of the box.
-For the tape i wanted to use a cloth simulation to get some nice creases and deformations in the mesh.
+For the tape I wanted to use a cloth simulation to get some nice creases and deformations in the mesh.
 I also added a small perlin noise displacement to the box to add some irregularities to the normals.

 {{<figure src="/images/projects/cardboardBox/CartonBoxHighResWireframe.png" align=left height=600 title="The wireframes of the detailed model" >}}